dewebdes/PacketMinify/README.md

 2. **Test Essentials**: Each part is temporarily removed and the modified request is sent.
 If the response changes, the part is marked essential.
 3. **Reconstruct Request**: Only essential parts are used to rebuild the minimized packet.
 4. **Dispatch to Repeater**: The minimized request is sent to a new Repeater tab for further inspection.
+5. **Compare Responses**: If the minimized packet fails to replicate the original response, the extension flags the flow as “interesting” — suggesting deeper manual analysis.

+---

+## 🔍 Symbolic Analysis Mode

+When the final minimized packet does **not** yield the same response as the original, PacketMinify enters a symbolic diagnostic mode.
+This often reveals **interdependent headers** like `Origin` and `Referer`, which may appear non-essential in isolation but are jointly required.

+Such flows are ideal for **handy analysis**, allowing the user to:

+- Observe fallback logic and header interdependence
+- Decode server-side rituals and tolerance thresholds
+- Refine attack logic based on symbolic packet behavior

 ---